syncfusion-content/blazor-docs/blazor/heatmap-chart/bubble-heatmap.md

 ### Combining size and color bubble attributes

 When the heatmap tile type is **Bubble** and the bubble type is **SizeAndColor**, you can bind the data source to the data point.
-Thereby, each data point represents the data values with bubble size and color attributes, where the bubble size and color denotes the magnitude of the data source.
+Thereby, each data point represents the data values with bubble size and color attributes, where the bubble size and color denotes the magnitude of the data source values.

 To render a bubble heatmap with size and color series, set the [BubbleType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellSettings.html#Syncfusion_Blazor_HeatMap_HeatMapCellSettings_BubbleType) property to **SizeAndColor**.